ashwinimarathe/portfolio/content/posts/dl/index.md

 ## Model architectures

-n this project, we are building models to develop the Question Answering framework.1We arebuilding and evaluating several models for this purpose:  (i) N-gram classifier (ii) LSTM (LongShort-term Memory) [9] (iii) End-to-end Memory networks [5] (iv) Seq2Seq (sequence-to-sequence)model [6] (v) LSTM + attention
+In this project, we are building models to develop the Question Answering framework.1We arebuilding and evaluating several models for this purpose:  (i) N-gram classifier (ii) LSTM (LongShort-term Memory) (iii) End-to-end Memory networks (iv) Seq2Seq (sequence-to-sequence)model (v) LSTM + attention

 ### N-Gram Classifier

 An N-gram model constructs a sequence of N words that occur in a sequential combination in thegiven text.
 We used a N-gram model to define the baseline.
-This model was inspired by the workdone by Richardson et al.[10].We trained the N-gram model using both unigrams (1-gram) and bigrams (2-gram) individuallyto produce answers for the different tasks.
+This model was inspired by the workdone by Richardson et al. We trained the N-gram model using both unigrams (1-gram) and bigrams (2-gram) individuallyto produce answers for the different tasks.
 For this, we selected only those sentences that had atleast one common word with the story.
 We then constructed a bag-of-unigrams and a bigramsrespectively from the stories.
-This was then fed into a Linear Support Vector Classification (SVC)model.
+This was then fed into a Linear Support Vector Classification (SVC) model.
 We constructed two separate models using unigrams and bigrams respectively and selectedthe better-performing model.The linear classifier was used to predict the answers using the features extracted from the vocabularyof the stories.
 Since the model uses only the vocabulary as the features, it is predicted to performsub-optimally in tasks that rely on reasoning beyond language.

 ### LSTM